 The Pitt Poetry Series annually publishes at least four books by poets who previously have published full-length collections of poetry; we define “full-length” as a book of 48 or more pages.
 Poets who have not published a book before, or who have published chapbooks or limited editions of less than 500 copies, should refer to the rules for our first-book competition, the Agnes Lynch Starrett Poetry Prize.

 Manuscripts from previously published poets should be sent during September and October only.
-Clear photocopies are acceptable, and we have no special rules concerning the format of manuscripts.
+Clear photocopies are acceptable, and manuscripts can be sent in any readable format.
 Every manuscript must be accompanied by a self-addressed, stamped envelope large enough to return the manuscript.
 Final decisions are usually made late spring or before.

 We pride ourselves on the eclectic nature of our list.
 We are not tied to any particular style or school of writing, but we do demand that any book we publish be of exceptional merit.